How to buy the best pressure cooker

 Whether you buy an electric or stove-top pressure cooker, you'll need to take care of the rubber sealing ring (gasket) that sits inside the lid.
 This helps to form an airtight seal so pressure can build up.
 If it's damaged, your pressure cooker won't work properly.

-The gaskets need replacing periodically to keep your pressure cooker working at its best.
+The gaskets will need replacing periodically to keep your pressure cooker working at its best.
 They aren't usually too expensive but it's worth checking how readily available and expensive they are before you buy a pressure cooker, so you don't get stuck with a model that has hard-to-find or costly spare parts.

 - Handwash in soapy water